-How Will the Data be Structured?
+How Will the Data Be Structured?

 The next step is to determine how the data will be structured.
 Will a star schema or snowflake schema be used?
 How will the dimensions and facts be defined?
 What attributes will be included in the dimension tables?

-How Will the Data be Integrated?
+How Will the Data Be Integrated?

 Dimensional modeling involves integrating data from multiple sources.
 How will the data be integrated?
 What data transformation and cleansing will be required?
 What data validation and verification will be required?

-How Will Data Governance be Managed?
+How Will Data Governance Be Managed?

-Data governance is critical in dimensional modeling.
+Data governance is essential in dimensional modeling.
 How will data governance be managed?
 What policies and procedures will be in place to ensure data quality and compliance?
 What controls will be in place to ensure data security and privacy?

 Tools and Technologies for Dimensional Modeling